Manu123456789/High-Temperature-Furnace-Analysis/README.md

 ## Material Properties

-Currently, the script supports simulation for two materials:
-- **Water**: A poor conductor of heat.
-- **Copper**: An excellent conductor of heat.

-The properties (thermal conductivity, specific heat, and density) for these materials are predefined, but you can easily modify the script to simulate heat conduction in other materials.
+The properties (thermal conductivity, specific heat, and density) can be defined to simulate heat conduction in other materials.

 ## Domain Configuration